 Types Of Career Counseling

-Career counseling can take many forms and be done with the guidance of various professionals.
+Career counseling can take many forms, including individually or in small groups, and be done with the guidance of various professionals.
 It can also occur at separate times in your career, whether you're just starting or looking for a change after a decade or two.
 Assessments may be performed by a school counselor, a life coach, a therapist, or someone who specializes in career counseling, and the provider you choose can depend on your goals.

 A school counselor or advisor could offer one-on-one conversations if you're a student or alumni trying to decide on a major or want to understand what jobs to pursue with a specific degree path.
-They may assist you in identifying what you want out of your career after college and then work with you to outline the subjects to research and the educational steps you can take to get there.
+They may assist you in finding colleges that offer majors in line with your career needs and help you to identify what you want out of your career after college and then work with you to outline the subjects to research and the educational steps you can take to get there.

-Their advice often relates to immediate next steps, such as what classes to take to get the degree you'll need or what on-campus networking events to attend to meet professionals in your field.
-Some campuses may also have school counselors or advisors that focus on providing more in-depth guidance.
+Their advice often relates to immediate next steps for young adults, such as what classes to take to get the degree you'll need or what on-campus networking events to attend to meet professionals in your field.
+Some campuses may also have school counselors or advisors that focus on providing more in-depth guidance on different career paths.
 One of the benefits of meeting with this type of counselor is that their services may be free for students enrolled at the school.

-You may also be able to meet with someone who specializes in professional career counseling if you are thinking you want to change careers.
-Counselors work by diving deeply into varying elements of your professional history and goals.
+You may also be able to set up career counseling sessions with someone who specializes in professional career counseling if you are thinking you want to change careers.
+Counselors work by diving deeply into varying elements of your professional abilities, work history, and goals.
 They may start by administering tests to understand your personality, strengths, values, and interests to see what work you may be best suited for.

 A career counselor might also interview you about what you want in a career, such as work-life balance, salary, employers, and impact.
 Then, they can work with you to devise a process for achieving the career you want.